rizwan3d/POSR/README.md

 #UPDATES

 ### 28-7-2019
-Add Collem 'bnarcode' in product table with nchar 255
+Add Collem 'barcode' in product table with nchar 255

 ### Views